Running in alternate directions

 Private equity

-Investment into a private, non-listed company with the aim to bring about some sort of change in a private business.
-Private equity represents investments in different stages across a company life-cycle, from early-stage venture capital to later-stage growth investing and corporate finance.
+Investment into a private, non-listed company with the aim of bringing about some sort of change in a private business.
+Private equity represents investments in different stages across a company life cycle from early-stage venture capital to later-stage growth equity and late-stage buy-out transactions.

 Person rowing